aero-ware/aero-bot/README.md

 ---
 ## Bot Documentation
-Information for all the commands of this bot can be found by running `>help` (using the correct prefix) and navingating the resulting embed.
-In the future, I may add a GitHub Pages website with all the command information for the bot.
-If anyone wants to help with that, check [Development](#Development).
+Information for all the commands of the bot can be seen by running `>help` and navigating the resulting menus.
+A web version of this is currently in development [here](https://dheerajpv.github.io/aero-bot/commands.html).
+If anyone wants to help by adding command information, don't hesitate to check [Development](#Development) for more info (The website is in the docs folder).

 ---
 ## Development